 St. Eusebius, knowing St. Meletius, Bishop of Sebaste in Armenia, to be a true believer and to hold fully to the teaching laid down at the first Council held at Nicaea, advised all to elect Meletius to the patriarchate.

-Saint Eusebius was bishop in the city of Samosata, the city under the Patriarchate of Antioch.
-He was an upright man and full of zeal for God, and he was steadfast, courageous, and unmoved in his upright confession, at a time when the heresy of Arian was growing strong and injuring many, and the Church of Christ was troubled by him like a ship amid a stormy sea.
+Saint Eusebius was bishop in Samosata, the city under the Patriarchate of Antioch.
+He was an upright man and full of zeal for God, and he was steadfast, courageous, and unmoved in his excellent confession at a time when the heresy of Arian was growing strong and injuring many.
+The Church of Christ was troubled by him like a ship amid a stormy sea.

 When Eudoxia, patriarch of Antioch, the heretic of one mind with the Arians, came to the throne of the patriarchate of Constantinople for wealth, a synod was held in Antioch by all the bishops of Syria to elect another patriarch in place of Eudoxia.